ToolVS

 Our Methodology

 We published newsletters on both platforms for 4 months, measuring subscriber growth, open rates, and revenue after fees.
-We also analyzed 8,000+ user reviews and surveyed 200+ newsletter creators on their platform preferences.
+We compared across 10 categories and analyzed 8,000+ user reviews from G2, Product Hunt, and Reddit.
+We also surveyed 200+ newsletter creators on their platform preferences.
+Pricing verified April 2026.

 Substack is free.
 Ghost offers a 14-day trial.